Direkt zum Inhalt springen

 Lonely fjords, vast landscapes and delicious salmon were what we expected...
 But Norway has so much more to offer!

-Another highlight was the guided tour of the Krona Campus: The campus with its outstanding architecture houses a modern library, which is also open to the public, as well as a know-how center for special measurement and examination procedures in optometry.
+Another highlight was the guided tour of the Krona Campus: The campus with its outstanding architecture houses a modern library, which is also open to the public, as well as a knowledge center for special measurement and examination procedures in optometry.

-At this historic and at the same time unique location, we experienced an exciting guided tour through the labyrinthine passages of the silver mine before enjoying local delicacies in front of a unique backdrop in the largest cavern.
+At this historic and unique location, we experienced an exciting guided tour through the winding corridors of the silver mine before enjoying local delicacies in the largest cavern against a unique backdrop.

 Many thanks and a big compliment to the USN team around Cecilie Dons Wallebek for this successful first International Week!